guardian/visuals-git-workshop/tasks.md

 **Staging area**

 If you run `git status` you can see all the files that have been modified in red.
-In order to save a change in git you need to add the file to the staging area `git add yourfilename`.
-To remove it from the staging area `git reset yourfilename` removes the file from the staging area.
+In order to save a change in git you need to add the file to the staging area `git add yourfilepath/yourfilename`.
+To remove it from the staging area `git reset yourfilepath/yourfilename` removes the file from the staging area.
 Your changes are still present locally but won't be tracked/committed.
 In case you want to track the changes in every file you modify, use `git add -A`.
 You can also add changes programmatically by running `git add -p`.

 **Commit your changes**